VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 is just the common settings, for the general parts.
 You can go pretty deep here) you probably want to consider using separate CPack config files and you want to spend some time in the official docs looking for how to get that nice and polished

+> Keep in mind CPack include must always be AFTER you've done all that

 Anyways it is a pretty fantastic tool and though I mentioned only a couple, if you want it does have a ton of other generators (NSIS, DEB, RPM, <inser a couple